How to scrape a page behind a login in Playwright

 const page = await context.newPage()

-// Go straight to the protected page.
-No login form involved.
+// go straight to the protected page. no login form involved.

 await page.goto('https://practicetestautomation.com/logged-in-successfully/')

-// Confirm the session is still valid before trusting the scrape.
+// confirm the session is still valid before trusting the scrape.

 const heading = await page.textContent('.post-title')